SpaceX returns 4 astronauts to Earth; rare night splashdown

 Despite the early hour, the Coast Guard was out in full force to enforce an 11-mile (18-kilometer) keep-out zone around the bobbing Dragon capsule.
 For SpaceX’s first crew return in August, pleasure boaters swarmed the capsule, a safety risk.

-Once out of the capsule, the astronauts planned to hop on a helicopter for the short flight to shore, then catch a plane straight to Houston for a reunion with their families.
+Once finished with their medical checks on the ship, the astronauts planned to hop on a helicopter for the short flight to shore, then catch a plane straight to Houston for a reunion with their families.

 Their capsule, Resilience, will head back to Cape Canaveral for refurbishment for SpaceX’s first private crew mission in September.
 The space station docking mechanism will be removed, and a brand new domed window put in its place.